US heads into a new week shaken by violence and pandemic

 As the protests grew, President Donald Trump retweeted conservative commentator Buck Sexton who called for “overwhelming force” against violent demonstrators.

-Former Vice President Joe Biden, the presumptive Democratic presidential nominee, visited the site of protests in his hometown of Wilmington, Delaware, and talked to some of the demonstrators.
+Former Vice President Joe Biden, the presumptive Democratic presidential nominee, visited the site of protests in his hometown of Wilmington, Delaware, and talked to demonstrators.
 He also wrote a post on Medium expressing empathy for those despairing about Floyd’s killing.

 At least 4,400 people have been arrested over days of protests, according to a tally compiled by The Associated Press.
 Arrests ranged from stealing and blocking highways to breaking curfew.